WATonomous/asset-management/README.md

 Copy the `.env.example` file to `.env` and fill in the necessary information.

+Create `./tmp/deploy-keys` directory and place the required deploy keys in the directory.
+The list of deploy keys can be configured in `docker-compose.yml`.

 Run the following commands to start the development environment:

 ```bash